rbuttric/Airborne-Analytics/README.md

 6. Trained Model 2 - pt_model
    - This file encapsulates a PowerTransformer model instantiated with the 'yeo-johnson' method and standardization turned off.
 The model is intended to be applied by the dashboard to inverse the predictions, allowing for the transformation of predicted values back to their original scale or distribution.
 ### Dashboard
-1. Dashboard script - Dashboard.py
+1. Dashboard.py
    - This file contains the code for the layout, callback statements, and execution for the dashboard app.
-It defines the map used to highlight the route indicated by the user.
-Lastly, it reads in the above models to be used in updating values presented in the dashboard.
+It also defines the map used to highlight the route indicated by the user.
+Lastly, it reads in or utilizes the code in the clf_model, pt_model, and Demand Forecasting - Dashboard.ipynb files to produce flight delay predictions and customize the data on the chart.

 Feel free to explore our project and leverage the power of data-driven insights for a smoother and more informed air travel experience!